-- 1. Should the Contractor perform task(s) such as repairing, servicing, or disposing of an air conditioning system, the Contractor must comply with all regulatory requirements specified in 40 CFR Part 82. - a.
-Included in these requirements, at a minimum, the Contractor shall be certified to perform such work and provide Buyer with current certifications and documentation at least 24 hours prior to the start of the project.
+- 1. Should the Contractor perform task(s) such as repairing, servicing or disposing of an air conditioning system, the Contractor must comply with all regulatory requirements specified in 40 CFR Part 82 and local air district rules.. - a.
+Included in these requirements, at a minimum, the Contractor shall be certified to perform such work and provide Buyer with current certifications and documentation at least 24 hrs. prior to the start of the project and the specified task. - b.
+Contractor completes Refrigerant Usage Logs whenever working on refrigerant containing units.
+EH&S provides the Usage Log forms and the completed Usage Log forms should be sent to EH&S when the project is completed and/or when requested by EH&S.